bennyschmidt/next-token-prediction/README.md

 MyLanguageModel();
 ```

-From your own .txt files.
+Or, train on your own provided text files:

-⚠️ This can take a while, and uses a lot of CPU/GPU:

 ```javascript
 const MyLanguageModel = () => {